-Battery charger
+Battery Charger

-The battery chargers, (See figure 4.2.1) automatically increase current output when there is a drop in battery voltage.
-When the batteries are charged, the units maintain a small current flow to keep the batteries fully charged and ready for service without overcharging.
+Your boat is equipped with an aft battery charger and a forward battery charger (Figure 4.2.1).
+The aft charger maintains the engine batteries.
+The forward charger maintains the house batteries.
+The battery chargers automatically increase current output when there is a drop in battery voltage.
+When the batteries are charged, the chargers maintain a small current flow to keep the batteries fully charged and ready for service without overcharging.